Events on Public Property

 • Vendor markets

-Permit application must be submitted at least 60 days but not greater than 180 days prior to event.
+Permit application must be submitted at least 60 days prior to event.

 2. City Park Rental